Here are the current limitations for using Google Sync on Apple iPhone, iPad, and iPod touch devices.

 - Contact field limitations.
 The iOS device can synchronize up to three email addresses.
 Phone number synchronization is limited to two home numbers, one home Fax, one mobile device, one pager, three work numbers (one will be labeled 'Company Main') and one work Fax number.
 Custom labels for phone numbers and other fields are not synced.

 Incomplete contact information.
-If you have copied a contact from your domain's Directory to Google Contacts, only the email address of the contact will be synchronized with your iOS device.
+If you have copied a contact from your domain's Directory to Google Contacts, only the email address and phone number of the contact will be synchronized with your iOS device.
 On the web, the contact entries you see result from combining information you have manually entered and information from the contact's Google Profile, a connected profile.
 The information from these connected profiles does not automatically synchronize to iOS devices through standard contacts synchronization.

 - iOS Reminders. iOS Reminders do not sync to Google Workspace due to the fact that there is no equivalent service in Google Workspace.

 - Google Workspace issues?
 Google Workspace administrators should see Set up advanced mobile management.

 Google, Google Workspace, and related marks and logos are trademarks of Google LLC.
 All other company and product names are trademarks of the companies with which they are associated.